 - Notify users of enterprise events like new messages and work items.

 - Send codes for multi-factor authentication.

 What are push notifications?

-Push notifications is a form of app-to-user communication where users of mobile apps are notified of certain desired information, usually in a pop-up or dialog box.
-Users can generally choose to view or dismiss the message.
-Choosing the former opens the mobile application that communicated the notification.
+Push notifications is a form of app-to-user communication where users of mobile apps are notified of certain desired information, usually in a pop-up or dialog box on a mobile device.
+Users generally choose to view or dismiss the message; choosing the former opens the mobile application that communicated the notification.
 Some notifications are silent - delivered behind the scenes for the app to process behind the scenes and decide what to do.

 Push notifications are vital for consumer apps in increasing app engagement and usage, and for enterprise apps in communicating up-to-date business information.
 It's the best app-to-user communication because it is energy-efficient for mobile devices, flexible for the notifications senders, and available when corresponding applications are not active.

 For more information on push notifications for a few popular platforms, see the following topics:

 At a high level, here is how push works:

-- The client app decides it wants to receive notification, so it contacts PNS for the target platform where the app is running and requests a unique and temporary push handle.
-The handle type depends on the system (for example, WNS has URIs while APNS has tokens).
+- An application decides it wants to receive notification, so it contacts PNS for the target platform where the app is running and requests a unique and temporary push handle.
+The handle type depends on the system (for example, WNS uses URIs while APNS uses tokens).